mcdafydd/scini-cockpit/README.md

 ## Using a Real Elphel Camera

 If you have an Elphel 353 camera on your local network, you may use it by changing the IP address in the `command:` line of the openrov service in `docker-compose.dev.yml`.

+### Adding a Real RS-485 Bus

+** Still under development **

+If your Elphel 353 camera is running `mqttclient` and has a USB interface with a USB-RS485 interface, you can use serial-tester on the far end of that 485 bus to better simulate and test real hardware.

+On the Docker host running the `start-dev.sh` environment, add a USB-RS485 interace and connect it to the Elphel 485 bus.
+Find the `/dev/ttyUSBN` interface number on the host.

+Edit the `docker-compose.dev.yml` file and add `USBDEV="/dev/ttyUSBN"` to the environment block under `serial-rov`.

+Run `start-dev.sh`.
+This should cause the serial-tester container's socat process to connect stdin/stdout to USBDEV instead of the PARTNER mqttclient via TCP.

 ## Workflow for OpenROV Cockpit